 - Footwear and legwear matters!
 Make sure your horse has the appropriate shoeing for the conditions you are riding in.
 Some horses needing shoes year-round will need snow shoes and cleats, while others are okay to be bare for the winter moths.
 Regardless of what your horse needs, make sure they will have traction on slick or wet footing and if you’re not sure, hold off on riding until you can talk to your farrier.
 To protect their legs, riding with polos is always a good idea.
-Whether you want the added support of our Perfect Polos or more basic protection and circulation enhancement from our standard polo wraps, we’ve got your horse’s legs covered.
+Whether you want the added support of our Perfect Polos or more basic protection and local circulation enhancement from our standard polo wraps, we’ve got your horse’s legs covered.

 - After your ride is over, head on home for a hot shower, a cup of cocoa, and cozy up under our Draper in Therapy blanket so that you don’t forget to pamper yourself as much as your horse!